INTO-CPS-Association/DTaaS/deploy/docker/SERVER.md

 ### Docker Compose

-The docker compose configuration is in `deploy/docker/.env.server` it is a sample file.
+The docker compose configuration is in `deploy/docker/.env.server`, this is a sample file.
 It contains environment variables that are used by the docker compose files.
 It can be updated to suit your local installation scenario.

-Description of file configuration can be found here. [.env file description](./ENV.md)
+Description of file configuration can be found here. [.env file description](./DOCKER-ENV.md)

 ### Website Client